How to build a Customer Data Platform on top of an Enterprise Data Warehouse

 A Hybrid CDP Solution

 The option of using an EDW straight up as a CDP, and the option of buying a commercial CDP both have their challenges.
 When you have an EDW, you may have political pressure to use it instead of “going rogue” and buying a standalone solution.
-Creating a hybrid CDP solution that leverages your EDW can make a lot of sense both functionally and politically.
+Creating and learning how to build a hybrid CDP solution that leverages your EDW can make a lot of sense both functionally and politically.
 A hybrid CDP solution can fill the gap and overcome challenges associated with the EDW, add missing features you get from a commercial CDP, and enable you to leverage the EDW assets and resources you have.
 Let’s discuss what a hybrid solution architecture can look like.

 Which EDW Assets Should You Use?